Krystian-L-Lis/Stage/README.md

 # **Stage**
-_A TwinCAT 3.1 Framework for Streamlined PLC Development_

 ---

 ## Overview

 Stage is a framework designed to simplify PLC programming in TwinCAT 3.1.
-It promotes a modular approach to developing scalable and maintainable automation software through optional features such as composition-based architecture, event handling, and state management.
+It promotes a modular approach to developing scalable and maintainable automation software through features based on composition, state and observer patterns.
 Stage integrates seamlessly into both simple and complex control applications, offering a structured and flexible development approach without unnecessary complexity.

 ---